ajey091/ajey091.github.io/_posts/2024-06-20-my_experiences_working_with_pricing_in_programmatic_advertising.md

 **The Ecosystem of Programmatic Advertising**

-Before diving into the specifics of pricing, it's crucial to understand the ecosystem in which we operate.
-Programmatic advertising is an automated method of buying and selling ad inventory in real-time.
+Before diving into the specifics of pricing, it's useful to understand the ecosystem in which we operate.
+Programmatic advertising is an automated method of buying and selling ad inventory on the internet in real-time.
 At the heart of this ecosystem are several key players:

 1. Publishers: Owners of websites or apps who want to monetize their digital real estate.
 2. Advertisers: Brands or agencies looking to display their ads to specific audiences.